SoftICE: Alternatives

 A commercial kernel-level debugger called Syser claims to continue where SoftICE left off.

 A shareware debugger, but free to use, OllyDbg is a 32-bit assembler-level debugger from Oleh Yuschuk.
 However, it can only be used for user-mode debugging.

 An open source kernel debugger similar to SoftICE named Rasta Ring 0 Debugger (RR0D) is available.
 It provides low-level debugging for Microsoft Windows, Linux, OpenBSD, NetBSD, and FreeBSD.
 This project does not seem to be actively maintained.
 As of June 2016, the last change in its GitHub source code repository occurred in December 2008.

 A debugger called BugChecker is a 32-bit single-host kernel debugger for Windows 2000 and XP, developed and made available as open source for educational purposes.
 BugChecker allows users to trace into both user and kernel code, both on uniprocessor and multiprocessor versions of Windows 2000 and XP.

+A modern successor to SoftICE named BugChecker (unrelated to the one mentioned above) was released by Vito Plantamura in 2023.
+Unlike the other local kernel debuggers, it supports Windows XP to Windows 11, both 32-bit and 64-bit.
+To achieve this, the debugger spoofs the machine as being debugged by a second system by intercepting serial cable communication, and then and draws its display directly to the framebuffer.
+This method significantly improves stability and compatibility compared to previous approaches, including that of SoftICE itself.

 Many hypervisors allow debugging the kernel running in the virtual machine through exposing some kind of debugger interface that can control the virtualized processor directly.
 This allows debugging even if the kernel does not have native debugging facilities.